-The limits of the reach of this policy reinforce the roles of parents and other responsible adults for providing supervision for students at home and in the community.
+The limits of the reach of this policy reinforce the roles of parents/guardians and other responsible adults for providing supervision for students at home and in the community.

 - A. When a student uses or possesses alcohol or illegal drugs at school or while under school jurisdiction, the following shall result - a.
-Notification of police.
-First time offenders will be referred, when appropriate, to the Windsor County Court Diversion program. - b.
+Potential notification of police (as determined by the law First time offenders may be referred, when appropriate, to a Diversion program. - b.
 Notification of parent/guardian. - c.
-The student will meet with a discipline committee. - d.
-Student will be required to be involved with a counselor, in school or with an outside agency, for a minimum of six sessions.
-During this time the student will participate in a designated support group for six sessions, in addition to the individual assessment. - e.
-The student may be placed on social probation.
+The student will meet with an investigation team which will include the Dean of Students (DOS) and/or the Director of the Middle School (DOMS). - d.
+The Student may be required to be involved with a counselor, in school or with an outside agency. - e.
+The student may be placed on probation.
 Probation would limit participation in school-sanctioned activities until they are actively engaged in the process with a drug and alcohol counselor.
 Restrictions may be placed on activities during unstructured school time lunch, study halls, free time before a sports or drama practice. - B. A student who commits a first offense will start with a warning.
 The warning system has three levels, with increasing consequence.
 The third consequence could result in expulsion from school or a leave of absence until successful completion of an inpatient treatment program. - C. Student athletes will continue to practice with their team and will attend games but may be suspended from game play according to their level on the warning system.
 For an athlete at level one: four game suspension; level two: eight game suspension; level three: suspended from games until consequences finalized.
-Any team captain who is found with alcohol, tobacco or illegal drugs will be stripped of captaincy for the remainder of the season.
+Any team captain who is found with alcohol, tobacco or illegal drugs will be stripped of captaincy for the remainder of the season. - D. - E. A student will be suspended from extra-curricular activities according to their level on the warning system.
+For a student at level one: four event suspension; level two: eight event suspension; level three: suspended from extra-curricular activities until consequences finalized. - F. Selling (attempted or actual) or distributing, the following shall result:

-- D. A student will be suspended from extra-curricular activities according to their level on the warning system.
-For a student at level one: four event suspension; level two: eight event suspension; level three: suspended from extra-curricular activities until consequences finalized. - E. Selling (attempted or actual) or distributing, the following shall result: - a.
+- a.
 Notification of police. - b.
 Notification of parents/guardian. - c.
 Placed on social probation warning level. - d.
-Meeting with the discipline committee possible expulsion.
+Meeting with the Investigation Team and DOS/DOMSe possible expulsion.